aaronfreeman/aws-tomcat-deploy/README.md

 	pingPath = '/'					// The url path to ping

-	localLogsDir = null				// The directory to use to put the logs in when getLogs is called }
+	localLogsDir = null				// The directory to use to put the logs in when getLogs is called maxServerStartWaitTime = 90     // The max time in seconds the build will wiat for the server to start before it makes the build as failed
+}
 ```